jDaviDEV/nekos-best-api/README.md

 so we access to the value of "url" and send it to an img hmtl tag

 # Api documentation
-You can learn more about this api in the next link: [Handlebars templates](https://docs.nekos.best/index.html)
+You can learn more about this api in the next link: https://docs.nekos.best/index.html